drweb86/butil/help/Readme.Binaries.md

 ### Prerequisites

 OS: Application is tested on Ubuntu 23.10+ .
 Probably it might work on other linux distributions as well.

-You need to install **Microsoft .Net Desktop Runtime 8**:

-a.
-Open **Terminal**.

-b.
-Execute `lsb_release -a` , see your Ubuntu version.

-c.
-Open https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu , follow instructions for your Ubuntu version, you need to install **runtime**.

-d.
-Reboot your PC.

 You need to have installed **Igor Pavlov's 7-zip** (or be available in any folder inside environment variable PATH):